GuiBibeau/use-supabase/README.md

 ### `useUser` (deprecated)

 `useUser` gives you access to the supabase client user.
 While it works in all React applications.
-If you are using a metaframework like Next.js or Remix, you might prefer to use the [supabbase auth helpers](https://github.com/supabase-community/supabase-auth-helpers).
+If you are using a metaframework like Next.js or Remix, you might prefer to use the [supabase auth helpers](https://github.com/supabase-community/supabase-auth-helpers).

 The context will make avaialble to the hooks the client and the user so that you can use it anywhere along the react component tree.